Craig Garfield, MD, MAPP

-Katelyn Kanwischer, MS, currently serves as the Associate Director of the Family & Child Health Innovations Program housed within the Smith Child Health Research, Outreach, and Advocacy Center.
+Katelyn Kanwischer, MS, currently serves as the Associate Director of the Family & Child Health Innovations Program housed within the Mary Ann & J. Milburn Smith Child Health Outcomes, Research and Evaluation Center.
 She has a background in developmental psychology and has spent her career focusing on the health of families through policy, advocacy, and community programming.
 She also serves as the Associate Director of the ConnecTeen program for pregnant and parenting youth.

 Zecilly Guzman is a Behavioral Research Coordinator at Lurie Children's Hospital for 1) FCHIP and its research on families and fathers; 2) the Genetics & Justice laboratory, which focuses on the non-medical applications of DNA in immigration; and 3) the Multidisciplinary Engagement Core and its digital approach to research.
 She double-majored in Biology and Neuroscience and graduated Cum Laude from Loyola University Chicago in 2018.
 Outside of her work at Lurie Children’s, Zecilly enjoys volunteering in her community, spending time with family, and running.
 She hopes to run another half-marathon soon.

 Sarah Genelly is a third-year undergraduate student at Northwestern University, pursuing majors in Neuroscience and Global health.
 She is a student intern with FCHIP focused on influences on health outcomes in children.
 Specifically, Sarah is focused on how education initiatives for fathers impact various health outcomes for their children.
 On campus, Sarah is part of Northwestern's Emergency Medical Organization and is currently working to receive her EMT-B license.
 In her free time, Sarah loves to spend time with friends and family.
 She enjoys baking, watching movies, and playing the board games with friends.